-The hotel had been built near hallowed ground – the infamous “Bloody Ridge,” site of a horrific battle fought during the waning days of the Civil War.
-It had been violent hand to hand combat, and the bitter casualties haunted the area for years, refusing to accept their bloody demise.
-The entitled guests complained angrily about the sleepless nights listening to the soldiers’ horrible screams as they fought and died, over and over again, in their brutal and seemingly endless campaign.
+The hotel was located near hallowed ground, the infamous “Bloody Ridge,” site of a horrific battle fought during the waning days of the Civil War.
+It had been violent hand to hand combat, and the casualties haunted the area for years, refusing to accept their bloody demise.
+The entitled guests complained angrily about their sleepless nights listening to the soldiers’ horrible screams over and over again, endlessly fighting the enemy in their brutal and horrible campaign.

-The hotel was eventually taken over by the Army after WWI, and the hotel annex was converted into a rest home for the disabled soldiers who had lost their limbs or been gassed.
+The hotel was eventually taken over by the Army after WWI, and the hotel annex was converted into a rest home for soldiers who had been disabled by their terrible injuries.
 After that it was abandoned, a casualty to the changing times.
 Finally, it burned down to the ground, the final victim of its own violent past.

 Private Arrowood’s Ghost